 Contributor: AYoung Created: 2 months ago Updated: 2 months ago

-Peter Farrell was 6 years old when Samuel Morse receives the patent for the telegraph.
+Stephen Caudle was 21 years old when Samuel Morse receives the patent for the telegraph.
 Samuel Finley Breese Morse was an American painter and inventor.
 After having established his reputation as a portrait painter, in his middle age Morse contributed to the invention of a single-wire telegraph system based on European telegraphs.
 He was a co-developer of the Morse code and helped to develop the commercial use of telegraphy.

-Peter Farrell was 35 years old when Susan B. Anthony and Elizabeth Cady Stanton founded the National Woman Suffrage Association, breaking away from the American Equal Rights Association which they had also previously founded.
+Stephen Caudle was 50 years old when Susan B. Anthony and Elizabeth Cady Stanton founded the National Woman Suffrage Association, breaking away from the American Equal Rights Association which they had also previously founded.
 Susan B. Anthony was an American social reformer and women's rights activist who played a pivotal role in the women's suffrage movement.
 Born into a Quaker family committed to social equality, she collected anti-slavery petitions at the age of 17.
 In 1856, she became the New York state agent for the American Anti-Slavery Society.